 Abnormal glaucoma test results from a gonioscopy test may include:

 This type of glaucoma test is painless and takes just a few minutes.
-An eye doctor uses a slit lamp, which is a special microscope used to view the eyes.
+An ophthalmologist uses a slit lamp, a specialized microscope used to examine the eyes.

 Pachymetry